Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - No penalty for changing providers

-- Suitable for people who can’t pass a credit check
+- Suitable for people who won’t pass a credit check

 - Some providers have an auto top-up function